-As a soloist, he was awarded third place in the RCM Concerto Competition playing Weber’s Bassoon Concerto.
-He premiered a solo work by Darren Bloom at St John’s Smith Square in London, recorded Jeffrey Joseph’s Second Bassoon Sonata and has performed solo’s with the WYS Baroque Orchestra, Watford Youth Sinfonia and the Wyatt Sinfonia.
+As a soloist, he won third place in the RCM Concerto Competition and was a finalist in the Sir Karl Jenkins Music Award 2019.
+He premiered a solo work by Darren Bloom at St John’s Smith Square in London, recorded Jeffrey Joseph’s Second Bassoon Sonata and has performed solos with the RCM Chamber Orchestra, WYS Baroque Orchestra, Watford Youth Sinfonia and the Wyatt Sinfonia.
 Ashby has taken part in sit in sessions with the BBC Symphony Orchestra under Duncan Ward, and with the Philharmonia Orchestra under Jakub Hrůša.
 He has taken part in two LSO On Track schemes, with one performing with the LSO in the 2012 Olympic Opening Ceremony.
-Ashby has toured Spain, Poland and Germany; as well as Holland with his quintet at WCS, and Switzerland with NYWO.
+Ashby has toured Spain, Poland and Germany and Holland as well as Switzerland with NYWO.
 Ashby played at the prestigious Lucerne Festival in Summer 2018.
 He has performed at the Royal Albert Hall, Royal Festival Hall, Queen Elizabeth Hall, the Barbican, Symphony Hall (Birmingham), the Concertgebouw, Amsterdam and the KKL Luzern.
 He has also recorded at Abbey Road Studios and RAF Northolt Studios.

 Ashby has been featured on the Classic FM website playing multitrack recordings of his own original arrangements which have been published by KOR Publications.
 He performed for HRH The Prince of Wales in March 2019.
 He has performed under the baton of Sir Colin Davies, Edward Gardner, Martyn Brabbins and Jac van Steen and has performed alongside Sergio Azzolini, Maximiliano Martín and Stefan Dohr.
 Ashby is Chairman of the Watford Youth Sinfonia; a joint-led youth orchestra, and plays in other student-led orchestras such as the Brio Symphony Orchestra, the East London Symphony Orchestra and the Wyatt Sinfonia.
 Ashby is passionate about many genres of music and intends to pursue a career in classical bassoon.
 Ashby will study at the Mannheim Hochschule für Musik und Darstellende Kunst on the Erasmus exchange programme from September 2019 – February 2020.
 When not playing the bassoon, he enjoys photography and cycling.